 Nowadays I would like to think I have become somewhat more sophisticated, and with that my DIYs have too.
-Homemade lip balmis great in so many ways, you know exactly what you're putting on your skin, there is a whole range of scents and ingredients you can experiment with, and it can also make a great gift.
+Homemade lip balm recipes are great in so many ways, you know exactly what you’re putting on your skin, there is a whole range of scents and ingredients you can experiment with, and it can also make a great gift.

 Nourishing Homemade Lipbalm Recipes

 1. Lime Lip Balm

 I love citrus scents, and whether you’re using a citrus perfume or shower gel it can always give you a little spritz of energy and freshness.

 The consistency of this lime lip balm looks just perfect, not so hard that you have to be digging your finger into it in order for it to spread, but also not so soft that it would be melting everywhere.
 I think it would give a nice glossy look without being sticky like a lot of actual lip glosses are, and of course, the scent sounds great but still simple.